-- · AIP cash payments reward annual individual and group achievements - · AIP payments deferred in PSUs reward sustained medium-term operational and share price performance - AIP payments deferred in DSUs and stock options, respectively, reward medium-term and long-term share price performance and Restricted Share awards are intended to reward even longer-term share price performance - LTIP awards and payments reward the long-term performance of our private investment vehicles and ensure alignment with the interests of our private investors and Shareholders
+- · AIP cash payments reward annual individual and group achievements; - · AIP payments deferred in PSUs reward sustained medium-term operational and share price performance; - AIP payments deferred in DSUs and stock options, respectively, reward medium-term and long-term share price performance and Restricted Share awards are intended to reward even longer-term share price performance; and - LTIP equity subscription opportunities, awards and payments reward the long-term performance of our private investment vehicles and ensure absolute and direct alignment with the interests of our Shareholders and private investors.

-(1) Cash entitlements under LTIP vest over the life of the investment vehicle to which they pertain.
-DSUs currently issued in respect of the Co-Investment vest over a five-year period.
-On May 6, 2019, in order to more closely align the vesting period with the expected remaining life of the Co-Investment, the LTIP was amended by the Board to reduce the vesting period applicable to future LTIP DSU awards to three years.
+(1) Equity and cash entitlements under the LTIP are allocated or vest over the life of the investment vehicle to which they pertain.
+DSUs issued in respect of the Co-Investment vest over a three-year period.
+On May 6, 2019, in order to more closely align the vesting period with the expected remaining life of the Co-Investment, the LTIP was amended by the Board to reduce the vesting period applicable to LTIP DSU awards from five to three years.

-The AIP pool funding is capped at 150% of target and further subject to Board discretion
+√ The AIP pool funding is capped at 150% of target and further subject to Board discretion.